Common Name: delosperma

 Suggested Use: Ground Cover, Naturalize

 Grow in average, dry to medium, well-drained soils in full sun.
+Good tolerance for drought and heat.
+Avoid overwatering.
 Prefers a dryish, sandy soil.
-Good soil drainage is essential for the plant, particularly in winter where moist to wet soils can be fatal.
-Avoid overwatering.
-Good tolerance for drought and heat.
-Best grown in a sheltered location in the St. Louis area where plants may not be reliably winter hardy.
-Protect in winter.
+Superb soil drainage is essential for this plant, particularly in winter where moist to wet soils can be fatal.
+Plants need protection in winter in the colder areas of its growing zone.
+It is best grown in a sheltered location in the St. Louis area where plants may not be reliably winter hardy.
+Easily propagated by cuttings or seed.

 No serious insect or disease problems.
+Crown rot often becomes a significant problem in poorly drained soils.
 Watch for aphids and mealybugs.
-Winter hardiness may be a problem in the St. Louis area.
+Winter hardiness is a concern in the St. Louis area.

 Ground cover or edger.
+Cascade over walls.
 Grows well in hot, dry locations.
 Also effective in containers.